happysyp/Smartcab/README.md

-# Smartcab
+# Train a Smartcab to Drive
-Use reinforcement learning techniques to construct a demonstration of a smartcab operating in real-time to prove that both safety and efficiency can be achieved.
+Reinforcement learning techniques was employed to construct a smartcab operating in real-time to achieve both safety and efficiency.

+In this project, an optimized Q-Learning driving agent was constructed to navigate a Smartcab through its environment towards a goal.
+Since the Smartcab was expected to drive passengers from one location to another, the driving agent was evaluated on two very important metrics: Safety and Reliability.
+A driving agent that gets the Smartcab to its destination while running red lights or narrowly avoiding accidents would be considered unsafe.
+Similarly, a driving agent that frequently fails to reach the destination in time would be considered unreliable.
+Maximizing the driving agent's safety and reliability would ensure that Smartcabs have a permanent place in the transportation industry.